roman-koshchei/roman-koshchei/README.md

 I have autonomous aerosystems project, that I plan to invest time into.
 Main code and AI models that I will develop will not be open-sourced for obvious reasons.
-You will be able to see results in future on special site.
+You will be able to see results in future on special site, currently it's [koshchei.bearblog.dev](https://koshchei.bearblog.dev/).
 But I will open-source some tools I make along the way.

 - YOLO Dataset Visualizer: [yolo-dataset-visualizer](https://github.com/roman-koshchei/yolo-dataset-visualizer)